aicenter/ShoDi/javatests/README.md

 ----------------------------------------------

 To make the application running, you will need the `library` compiled for your architecture.
 This means a file `libshortestPaths.so` in Linux or `shortestPaths.dll` in Windows.
+To run the `Java` application, first create a `JAVA_HOME` system property with the absolute path to the JDK, e.g., `C:\Program Files\Java\jdk-15.0.1`.
 Compilation of this library is described in the [main readme](../README.md) of this project ([here](../README.md)).

 The `Java` application needs to be able to find the library.